zeapoz/xrpl/SPEC.md

     The node should send a TmValidatorListCollection message containing at least one validator with a correct public key and a non-empty manifest.

     <>
     <- TmValidatorListCollection with at least one validator with a correct public key and a non-empty manifest.

 ### ZG-CONFORMANCE-016

-    Deploy a network of three nodes: Node 1, Node 2 and Node 3.
+    Deploy a multi-node network setup with nodes 1, 2 and 3.
     Connect a synthetic node to Node 1.

-    After squelching validator keys belonging to Node 2 and Node 3, Node 1 shouldn't broadcast mtPROPOSE_LEDGER messages from squelched validators to the synthetic node.
+    Let A be a list of node public keys 1, 2 and 3.
+    Let B be a list of node public keys 2 and 3.

     <> with Node1
-    <- mtPROPOSE_LEDGER with the Node 1's node_pub_key1
-    <- mtPROPOSE_LEDGER with the Node 2's node_pub_key2
-    <- mtPROPOSE_LEDGER with the Node 3's node_pub_key3
-    -> mtSQUELCH (node_pub_key2)
+    << mtPROPOSE_LEDGER (A)
-    -> mtSQUELCH (node_pub_key3)
+    -> mtSQUELCH (B)
-    <- mtPROPOSE_LEDGER with the Node 1's node_pub_key1
-    <- mtPROPOSE_LEDGER with the Node 1's node_pub_key1
-    <- mtPROPOSE_LEDGER with the Node 1's node_pub_key1
+    << mtPROPOSE_LEDGER (A)

+    Assert: A synthetic node receives only mtPROPOSE_LEDGER messages with a key from node 1 after squelching node public keys belonging to nodes 2 and 3 (B).

 ### ZG-CONFORMANCE-017

     The node sends mtMANIFESTS after the handshake.

     <>
     <- mtMANIFESTS

 ### ZG-CONFORMANCE-018

     The node sends mtENDPOINTS after the handshake.

     <>
     <- mtENDPOINTS